benjacksondev/abyss/_posts/2025-04-25-how-character-decoding-works-kinda.md

 > Disclaimer:
 This post isn’t a complete or technically rigorous explanation of UTF-8 decoding.
 It’s more of a “here’s how I started to wrap my head around it” kind of thing.
 The Lua code is intentionally simplified — it skips over edge cases like invalid byte sequences, overlong encodings, and error handling.
 If you're looking for a formal spec, check out [RFC 3629](https://datatracker.ietf.org/doc/html/rfc3629) or the [Unicode Standard](https://www.unicode.org/standard/standard.html).

-This deeper dive into character encoding came about because I had an issue where Git claimed a change in an edited file where the before and after lines were identical in the GitHub UI, and even locally, comparing diff, there was no visible difference in my IDE.

-Viewing the source code as hex showed a line feed at the end of the file, which was not showing in text editors.
-The original copy did not end with a line feed.
+I came to this deeper understanding of character encoding after running into a strange issue in the Github UI.
+The before and after lines looked identical in the GitHub UI for my commit, even locally there was no visible difference in the diff.
+However, viewing the source code as hex for both files revealed a subtle difference — an extra line feed at the end of the file.

-The line feed should be there, but the systems are not greatly tested, and I didn’t want to break something accidentally.
-It’s old code, and the system’s possibly fragile, so I ran `truncate -s -1 file_name`, removing the last byte from the file, and merged my changes without the added line feed.
+The line feed should be there, and I found most IDEs add it transparently to the user.
+But, because the systems I was working on are not greatly tested, and I didn’t want to break something accidentally, I ran `truncate -s -1 file_name`, removing the last byte from the file, merged my changes, and moved on.

-This is what sent me down the rabbit hole of how character encoding/decoding works more than I understood already.
+But this got me wondering how character encoding/decoding really works.

 I watched a video here: [YouTube](https://www.youtube.com/watch?v=MijmeoH9LT4&t=73s)

 And my understanding became this:

-There was 7-bit ASCII, which was okay but limited the number of characters available.
-With more bits came more character sets.
-As with most things without a standard, things get pretty messy.
-Consequently, the Unicode Consortium put together a reasonable standard that was backwards compatible with ASCII.
-Then, after some iterations, UTF-8 was created as an implementation of Unicode.
+There was 7-bit ASCII, which worked fine for English text but limited the range of characters.
+With more bits came more character sets — and, as is often the case without a standard, things got messy.
+Eventually, the Unicode Consortium stepped in and put together a reasonable standard which was backwards compatible with ASCII.
+And, after several iterations, UTF-8 emerged as a widely accepted implementation of Unicode.

-I wanted to look at character encoding in a lower-level detail, and I’ve been learning Lua, so I decided to try decoding some ASCII in Lua.
-It was pretty easy and looked something like this.
+I wanted to look at character encoding in a lower-level detail, and since I’ve been learning Lua, I decided to try decoding some ASCII in Lua first.
+It turned out to be straightforward.

 ```lua
 -- Writes extended part of UTF-8 and original ASCII characters to file.
 UNCOMMENT TO CREATE THE FILE